 - A speaker with credentials, reputation, and expertise in the subject area.

 - A subject of importance and/or uniqueness (e.g., new ideas).
 For example, Public Service Announcements as lectures or presentations (events that serve more to inform the public about safety or health concerns, etc.) will, in general, not receive cultural event credit.

 - A topic that relates to culture, the arts, world culture(s), or societal concerns.
 Topics of scientific, business, sports, or mathematical nature must show their relation to broader cultural or societal concerns.
 Topics in potentially controversial subject areas (such as politics and/or religion) must allow for a discussion of a broad spectrum of viewpoints.
-These discussions should be under faculty direction or have guidance of a faculty member with expertise in the area.
+These discussions should have guidance of a faculty member or staff person with demonstrable expertise in the area.
 In general, programs and performances by, or specifically designed for, children (below college age) will not be approved as cultural events.
 All events selected as approved cultural events should be under the sponsorship of a faculty member, administrator, or a related organization(s) (e.g., student organization, university department, etc.).

 - Students are encouraged to earn some cultural event credit through events in which they are not participating.
 Students may not earn more than one half of the total required cultural event credit through a single event (e.g. trip abroad, conference).
 It should be noted, and strongly emphasized, that failure to attain the approval of the Cultural Events Committee does not reflect upon the quality or the validity of any event, nor the committee's support for the program being presented, only its relevance to the specific goals of the cultural events requirement.

 - Performances which are officially sponsored by the College of Visual and Performing Arts and its various divisions will be automatically approved as cultural events.